CISC475-4/CISC475-4/Using_Vagrant.md

 5. In the GUI shell, run `sudo startxfce4 &`

 6. An actual GUI should appear, from here you can access the repository in `/vagrant` because it's a shared folder of the project

 To save state of the VM, use `vagrant suspend`
 To destroy the VM, use `vagrant destroy`
 To start, or restart the VM from suspend, use `vagrant up`
-(I'm not sure of this) To update the VM when new stuff is added, use `vagrant reload --provision`

 If you're using Linux, you'll have to make sure your VirtualBox kernel module is enabled: